paradite/ai-replace-swe/README.md

 ## Is AI going to replace all software engineers?

+No. Here are some cases where software engineers won't be replaced in the near future:

+Specialized software

-No. People working on specialized software that are out of distribution (OOD) or don't conform to typical software patterns (OS kernels, DBMS, aircraft control, oil refinery management) are safe from AI because AI don't have enough knowledge on how to work on them.
+- People working on specialized software that are out of distribution (OOD) or don't conform to typical software patterns (OS kernels, DBMS, aircraft control, oil refinery management) are safe from AI because AI don't have enough knowledge on how to work on them.

+Mission-critial software

-People working on mission-critical software like aircraft control or medical devices will probably be safe as there are strict regulations and less room for error.
+- People working on mission-critical software like aircraft control or medical devices will probably be safe as there are strict regulations and less room for error.

+Accountability & supervisory role

-Business still need some people to supervise the AI, review AI-generated code, and be accountable for the code.
+- Business still need some people to supervise the AI, review AI-generated code, and be accountable for the code.
 The ideal person to fit into this role would still be a software engineer.

 ## When will it happen?